AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/manage-your-work/view-progress-and-status-of-proof.md

 * Approved
 * Approved with Changes
 * Changes Required
-* Not Relevant&nbsp;
+* Not Relevant

-If custom decisions are configured in your account, the status options reflect your&nbsp;custom decision&nbsp;settings.
+If custom decisions are configured in your account, the status options reflect your custom decision settings.

-The status of the proof is driven by the “worst case” participant.
-For example, suppose&nbsp;there are three&nbsp;decisions&nbsp;on the proof: two have the status of **Accepted**&nbsp;and one has the status of **Rejected**.
-The "worst case" decision of Rejected over-rules the other decisions and the overall status of the proof is shown as **Rejected**.&nbsp;
+The status of the proof is driven by the "worst case" participant.
+For example, suppose there are three decisions on the proof: two have the status of **Accepted** and one has the status of **Rejected**.
+The "worst case" decision of Rejected over-rules the other decisions and the overall status of the proof is shown as **Rejected**.

 ## Viewing Progress and Status {#viewing-progress-and-status}